Mathematics - Integrated Credential Option, B.S.

 6. Total (134-135 units)

-The culminating experience for the Integrated Teaching Option is MATH 149S.
+The culminating experience for the Integrated Teaching Credential option is MATH 149S.

 - The fifth MATH elective can be any 3-4 unit mathematics course, upper